 of a bicycle, but not only of interest to cyclists.

-To start out, here are a few summits with detailed
+Here are a few summits with detailed descriptions.

 Passes - in detail